Bengali science fiction: Science fiction magazines

 After the ceasing of Fantastic, there was a void in science fiction in the Bengali literary space.
 While popular magazines for young adult readers, such as Shuktara, Kishore Bharati, and Anandamela, have published special issues dedicated to science fiction, new platforms promoting science fiction in Bengali through online web magazines have emerged.
 Popular web-magazines like Joydhakweb have published science fiction stories.

 In 2016, a significant development occurred with the publication of Kalpabiswa (কল্পবিশ্ব), the first science fiction and fantasy-themed Bengali web-magazine for adult readers.
 In its themed issues, Kalpabiswa has addressed many themes of Kalpavigyan, as well as of global science fiction, such as feminism in sci-fi, climate fiction, the Golden Age of world science fiction, various punk subgenres, and sci-fi in Japanese literature (i.e. manga and anime).
 Under the guidance of Jadavpur University, Kalpabiswa held the first Science Fiction Conference of Eastern India in 2018.

+In 2026, the team behind Kalpabiswa launched KalpaDB, an open-source, community-driven digital database operating under a Creative Commons license to index and archive Indian speculative fiction publications, author bibliographies, and historical trends.